Effective: October 1, 2020

 (b) Off-campus meals with a candidate and members of the search committee will be reimbursed via a CO-17XP Employee Voucher form with supporting documentation (including a list of all attendees) and itemized receipts to Accounts Payable for reimbursement.
 (Refer to Section E. Meal Tax Exemption Process for information regarding meal sales tax).

-C. Sodexo Food Service Operations (subject to all funds including Residence Hall Council Activity Accounts and Student Activity Accounts):
+C. Campus Dining Service (subject to all funds including Residence Hall Council Activity Accounts and Student Activity Accounts):

-2. To arrange for Sodexo Food Service Operations: Contact Sodexo Catering Service at Extension 2-6987 to arrange for food selection, service and/or price estimate.
+3. To arrange for Campus Dining Service please contact extension 2-6987 to arrange for food selection, service and/or price estimate.

 (b) The Banner Index(s) financial manager will see the encumbrance against the associated Banner Index(s), which are normally posted on a monthly basis.
-Once food service is provided, Sodexo will directly invoice the University Controller’s Office for payment processing.
+Once food service is provided, Campus Dining Service will directly invoice the University Controller’s Office for payment processing.

-(c) Any issues related to the payment of the event must be immediately reported not only to Sodexo Catering Service (Extension 2-6987), but also to the University Controller’s Office (Extension 2-5457).
+(c) Any issues related to the payment of the event must be immediately reported to Campus Catering Service (Extension 2-6987).

 D. P-card or Purchase Order

-1. Refreshments or meals allowable under this refreshment policy may be paid through a university issued P-Card (Sodexo catering service excepted whereby an internal process exists that directly charges the requester's Banner Index).
+1. Refreshments or meals allowable under this refreshment policy may be paid through a university issued P-Card (Campus Dining Service excepted whereby an internal process exists that directly charges the requester's Banner Index).

 2. The cardholder shall reconcile the refreshment and/or meal purchase in accordance with the University's Purchasing Card (P-card) Policies and Procedures which may be found at: http://www.southernct.edu/finance-administration/p-card

-3. The associated P-card transaction related to the refreshment or meal event must contain a copy of the written approval* of the President or appropriate Vice President, in accordance to Section A. Allowable Expenses.
+3. The associated P-card transaction related to the refreshment or meal event must contain a copy of the written approval of the President or appropriate Vice President (where appropriate), in accordance to Section A. Allowable Expenses.

-4. All other off-campus events for which the providing of refreshments or meals is appropriate, has received prior written approval* by the President or appropriate Vice President, and the payment of such is not administered through the university's P-card program, shall be ordered via the university's procurement process (i.e. purchase requisition / purchase order).
-A copy of the written approval by the President or appropriate Vice President must accompany the purchase requisition to the SCSU Purchasing Department.
+4. All other off-campus events for which the providing of refreshments or meals is appropriate, and the payment of such is not administered through the university's P-card program, shall be ordered via the university's procurement process (i.e. purchase requisition / purchase order).
+A copy of the written approval by the President or appropriate Vice President (where appropriate) must accompany the purchase requisition to the SCSU Purchasing Department.
 (Refer to Section E. Meal Tax Exemption Process for information regarding meal sales tax).

 E. Meal Tax Exemption Process (subject to all funds including Residence Hall Council Activity Accounts and Student Activity Accounts)